StoneOrbits/VortexEngine/docs/duo_guide.md

 - The Duo has some unique <a href="duo_special_functions_guide.html">Special Functions</div></a>.
 Check out the basic menus before diving into these options.

-## Navigating Modes
+**Navigating Modes**

-Short click the <span style="color: #00c6ff">navigation button</span> to forward through the 9 available modes.
+- Short click the <span style="color: #00c6ff">navigation button</span> to forward through the 9 available modes.

+**Open Menus**
-To edit a mode, navigate to it then hold the navigation button until the lights flash white to open the menus.
+- To open the menus, navigate to a mode then hold the navigation button until the lights flash white.

+**Navigating Menus**
+- After opening the menus, use short clicks to cycle through the following menu options, long click to enter a menu.
+---

 ## Menus

-Use short clicks to cycle through the following menu options, long click to enter a menu.
+Each menu can be used to control your device in different ways.

 {% raw %}
 <div class="menu-wrapper">